Net disposal income for child support purposes in California is subject to some mandatory and discretionary considerations.

 In this article, we highlight the most common issues involved.

-When you hire an Orange County divorce attorney in a case that involves child support, the question of how child support is calculated is often answered by referring you to a computer program that does the work for the attorney and the judges.
+When you hire a divorce attorney in a case that involves child support, the question of how child support is calculated is often answered by referring you to a computer program that does the work for the attorney and the judges.

 But for some divorce clients, it is not enough to simply point to a program.
 There may be specific issues with your income and deductions that are different than others.

 Let’s assume we have your gross income already calculated.
 Now, we need to know what your “net disposable income” for child support may be and how it is calculated.
 We cover the most common issues here.
 This article is not a substitute for a specific analysis of your facts after retention of an experienced lawyer and, when necessary, a forensic CPA.